-Bolt ride-hailing and food delivery services are functioning as normal.
-We’re also ready to work with local health authorities should the situation require it.
+Bolt ride-hailing services are functioning as normal during non-curfew hours.
+We’re also ready to work with local health authorities, should the situation require it.

-We have also prepared communications for our Drivers and Couriers detailing the steps that they can take to prevent the spread.
+For example, we have prepared communications for our Drivers detailing the steps that they can take to prevent the spread.
 As they potentially come into contact with many people throughout the day, we included information on how to contact their local health authority.

 We also used it as an opportunity to remind them of the latest practical tips from the World Health Organization (WHO), such as: